 You have the option to pay off your HDB loan early without having to worry about incurring a penalty.
 Now, there are various reasons why you might choose to do this, especially if you have the advantage of an influx of cash.
 You might have your reasons — reducing the total interest you pay over the years or gaining your peace of mind in the knowledge that you’re not burdened by a loan.

 While not everyone has the financial muscle to pay off their loans early, having this option to repay early is better than being committed to the entire tenure of the loan.
-This also means that you can opt for the longest HDB loan tenure available, with the option to pay the loan off earlier if you wish to.
+This also means that you can opt to pay the loan off earlier if you wish to.

-With the interest rate fixed at 2.6% p.a., this often turns out to be higher than interest rates charged by banks for bank loans.
+With the prevailing interest rate at 2.6% p.a., this often turns out to be higher than interest rates charged by banks for bank loans.

 Banks typically peg their interest rates to the SIBOR (Singapore Interbank Offered Rate) or fixed deposit home rate.
 While there will be fluctuations, this interest rate tends to be lower than the 2.6% p.a. in interest that you would pay for your HDB loan.